vic-ma/howtodismantle.github.io/_posts/2025-07-23-Peakboard-for-the-People -The-Community-Edition-is-finally-here.md

   - name: How to install Peakboard BYOD
     url: /Peakboard-BYOD-The-beginners-guide-to-BYOD-setup.html
 ---
-Peakboard has become the ultimate operating system for industrial workplaces.
-It connects to a wide variety of data sources, while offering easy and rapid application development.
-But until now, the Peakboard platform wasn’t really an option for private users — mainly because the price point couldn’t compete with free-of-charge alternatives like Node-RED or Grafana.
+Peakboard has become the ultimate data visualization solution for industrial workplaces.
+Peakboard connects to a wide variety of data sources and offers fast and simple application development.
+But until now, not many individual users have used the Peakboard platform---because its price point was higher than free alternatives like Node-RED or Grafana.

 This changed forever in the summer of 2025, when the company introduced its new **Community License**.
 In this article, we’ll cover all the key points about the Community License and provide a complete guide for downloading and installing everything you need to get started.